SSRS Enterprise Scheduling Functionality Comes to SQL Server Standard

 Using SQL Server Standard?
 Tired of seeing everyone else using SQL Server Enterprise scheduling while you languish in a lower edition?
 Indeed SQL Server Enterprise scheduling brings handy features such as data-driven SSRS report scheduling and business process management that aren’t available in SQL Server Standard.
 However, there is a way to keep up with these features without upgrading your SQL Server edition.
-With SQL-RD, you can schedule SSRS reports, SSIS packages, and tackle other business processes such as updating database records.
+With PBRS, you can schedule SSRS reports, SSIS packages, and tackle other business processes such as updating database records.

 Data Driven and Event Based Schedule

 Many Enterprise users enjoy data driven report subscriptions or even event driven task scheduling.
-SQL-RD accomplishes something similar via its Data Driven Schedule and Event Based Schedule.
+PBRS accomplishes something similar via its Data Driven Schedule and Event Based Schedule.
 The Data Driven Schedule will reel through your database, populate report parameters based on specific records, and then deliver the report to a corresponding email address.
-Going beyond SSRS, SQL-RD can even dynamically populate report formats, and deliver the report to customized destinations such as a fax machine or printer.
+Going beyond SSRS, PBRS can even dynamically populate report formats, and deliver the report to customized destinations such as a fax machine or printer.

 The Event Based Schedule can trigger reports or tasks based on a number of conditions.
 Based on changes in a database, the Event Based Schedule can send a report reflecting the changes in the data source.
 Changes in one database, can be propagated to other databases as well.
 The system can even monitor a file directory (either on a machine or an FTP site) for changes, and as a result trigger a report or task.

-Why would anyone use SQL-RD to expand on SQL Server Standard’s functionality as opposed to upgrading to SQL Server Enterprise scheduling?
-SSRS administrators that are looking for a dedicated scheduling system will find that SQL-RD offers a wider array of scheduling options.
+Why would anyone use PBRS to expand on SQL Server Standard’s functionality as opposed to upgrading to SQL Server Enterprise scheduling?
+SSRS administrators that are looking for a dedicated scheduling system will find that PBRS offers a wider array of scheduling options.
 Multiple reports can be batch-distributed to users, and SSRS reports from multiple reporting environments can be managed in a single interface.
-Reports can often be a small part of an overall business process, and SQL-RD’s combined BPM and reporting solution enable administrators to manage both from one platform.
+Reports can often be a small part of an overall business process, and PBRS’s combined BPM and reporting solution enable administrators to manage both from one platform.
 Features such as Collaboration and Multi-threading enable administrators to better scale and throttle their report publishing processes.

-Who is SQL-RD Right For?
+Who is PBRS Right For?